 Telephones operate at a lower security standard than the Internet, and thus we must be extra careful not to give information that can be used to access a bank account, such as the full account number, over a telephone connection.
 When using the Internet, we have end-to-end encryption to protect our information and cryptographic signature to verify that we have reached the correct party.
 These facilities are not available for telephone calls.
 Using the telephone, there is no assurance that your call has actually reached the party you desire and is not being diverted or monitored.
 Landline telephones remain an analog technology which is trivial to tap and divert.
 Cellular phone calls can be diverted and monitored using a wireless device, sold to the U.S. government under the name “Stingray” and available to criminals in a different form.
 Additional exploits of the telephone system exist which effect digital telephone connections.

 The company was unresponsive through their customer support channel.

 Copyright (C) 2016 Legal Engineering.
 All Rights Reserved.

-SpaceX is going to launch Iridium satellites from Vandenberg Air Force Base, in Lompoc (pronounced “Lompoke”), California, near Santa Barbara, San Luis Obispo, Pismo Beach, and Solvang.
-The launch is expected to be in early January.
-You can view it from public streets or an official viewing spot on the base.
+Polar orbiting satellites are launched from Vandenberg Air Force Base, in Lompoc (pronounced “Lompoke”), California, near Santa Barbara, San Luis Obispo, Pismo Beach, and Solvang.
+You can view them from public streets or an official viewing spot on the base.